alvinng4/Gravity-Simulator/README.md

 ### C library / Numpy (Optional)
 By default, the module utilize the code written in C to improve performance.
-Nevertheless, the code in C and numpy are almost identical and gives similar result.
+Nevertheless, the calculation in C and numpy are almost identical and gives similar result.
 If you want to use numpy, run the program with
 ```
 python gravity_plot -n